RITIKYADAV0070/Document-Intelligence/README.md

 - Produces explainable, auditable JSON outputs
 - Is designed for accuracy, robustness, and production readiness

-The solution converts raw PDFs into schema-aligned, explainable JSON outputs using intelligent PDF parsing, semantic embeddings, targeted extraction pipelines, and structured evaluation—making it suitable for financial analytics, compliance, underwriting, and decisioning workflows.---
+The solution converts raw PDFs into schema-aligned, explainable JSON outputs using intelligent PDF parsing, semantic embeddings, targeted extraction pipelines, and structured evaluation—making it suitable for financial analytics, compliance, underwriting, and decisioning workflows.

+---

 ## 🎯 Problem Statement